By Samantha Oller, Senior Editor. Fuels, CSP

 Then the pump’s alarm went off, alerting the store employee, the station reported.
-The criminals took off after being discovered.

 In Utah, police caught two Florida men attempting to install a skimmer at a gas pump, the Deseret News Reported.
 An officer saw a U-Haul van and SUV parked near the same pump at a Cottonwood Heights gas station.
 The drivers were acting suspiciously and standing close to the pump, and after several minutes, neither appeared to fuel up.
-After confronting the two men, the officer found a screwdriver on the seat of one of the vehicles, and he arrested the,, according to the report.
+After confronting the two men, the officer found a screwdriver on the seat of one of the vehicles, and he arrested them, according to the report.
 Police later found a laptop, cellphones and card-skimming machine.
 Both men were on probation for skimming offenses in Florida.

 In Albuquerque, N.M., police have identified suspects in a skimming crime ring at gas stations in the city.

-The ring was discovered after fraud investigators notices a jump in fraudulent charges being reported in the area by consumers, according to the Albuquerque Journal.
+The ring was discovered after fraud investigators notice a jump in fraudulent charges being reported in the area by consumers, according to the Albuquerque Journal.
 The victims had all visited the same five gas stations in Albuquerque.
 Detectives found five Blue-tooth-enabled skimming devices inside gas pumps at the sites.
 The criminals had credited fake credit cards with customers’ stolen numbers and used them in self-checkout aisles at C-stores, grocery and home-improvement stores.

 For more information and tips to fight skimming contact Mascott Equipment Company sales for assistance.
 800/452-5019